michalis0/BigScaleAnalytics/week11/readme.md

 3. Walkthrough: playing on the Playground
 4. Group exercise: solve a problem on the Playground (10 minutes)
 5. Walkthrough: regression and classification in PyTorch
+6. Group exercise: build a neural network in PyTorch

 In case we finish the lab earlier, students can use the remaining time to work on their project.